KidMorpheus/LnkShortener/README.md

 <img src="/icons/LnkShortenerRobo512.png" style="float:left; height:114px" height="114">
 LnkShortener is an Android app for shortening URLs.
-It is using [Polr](https://github.com/Cydrobolt/polr), an open-source URL shortener
+It uses [Polr](https://github.com/Cydrobolt/polr), an open-source URL shortener.

 ## Version 2
 This is the developement branch for a completely new version 2.
 LnkShortener was my first android project, looking back it was fun, but the code is inefficient and ugly.
 Hence the decision for a fresh start.
 Since this still is more of a hobby project there is no release date for V2.

 # License
-> Copyright (C) 2017 Michael Achmann
+> Copyright (C) 2017-2019 Michael Achmann

 >This program is free software: you can redistribute it and/or modify
 >it under the terms of the GNU General Public License as published by